Lockpickers-United/lpu-belt-explorer/src/rafl/RaffleInfoDetails.md

 ### Rules

 Each US dollar equivalent (rounded down) donated counts as one “ticket” in the drawing.

-A list of charities that have been vetted in previous raffles can be found here: https://docs.google.com/document/d/1UW9_qNxzfnPB-cDWIO6E0MC1wyrJL3ddBHW-7SfJH6I/.
-Unfortunately, we are not adding new charities to the list this year, as it is a time-consuming process, and we do not have the bandwidth available this time around.
-However, there are plenty of wonderful choices already present!

 Members of the raffle team with access to internal info about donations are not allowed to participate.
 This is done to ensure that the process remains fair.